 This is probably the most common complaint amongst those interested in correct grammar.
 It’s easy to get wrong because there are a lot of rules.
 Here’s a summary of the main points:

 If someone owns something, use an apostrophe: Bob’s car, Emily’s passion for music, John’s ambition.
-Is the owner’s name ends in s, like James, just put an apostrophe after the s and don’t add a second one: James’ boss.
+If the owner’s name ends in s, like James, just put an apostrophe after the s and don’t add a second one: James’ boss.
 It looks a bit odd because that’s not how it is said, but that’s how is should be written.

 The above applied unless the thing doing the owning is represented by “it”, in which case don’t use an apostrophe: the rabbit vanished down its burrow.
 The same applies for other personal pronouns: his, hers, yours, theirs.

-If letters are missed out, use an apostrophe: did not becomes didn’t, are not becomes aren’t, he has becomes he’s, should have becomes should’ve, it is becomes it’s.
+If letters are missed out, use an apostrophe: “did not” becomes didn’t, “are not” becomes aren’t, “he has” becomes he’s, “should have” becomes should’ve, “it is” becomes it’s.

 If something which is plural owns something, put the apostrophe after the s: “the dogs’ leads” refers to the leads of the dogs.
 The exception to this is where the plural doesn’t need an s in the first place: “the children’s toys” refers to the toys of the children; “sheep’s wool” refers to wool from an unknown number of sheep, since sheep is both the singular and the plural.